Edward Snowden Calls Julian Assange’s Arrest A ‘Dark Moment For Press Freedom’

 In a subsequent tweet, he explained why he used the term “secret police” by retweeting a report of plainclothes police staking out the Ecuadorian embassy in London in the days leading up to Assange’s arrest.

-As The Daily Beast notes, Assange had been living in the embassy for close to 7 years.
+As The Daily Beast notes, Assange had been living in the embassy for close to seven years.
 He sought asylum there to avoid extradition after he was charged with sexual assault in Sweden.
 But his extended stay at the embassy had become fraught with tension.
-When he entered the embassy, Rafael Correa was the president of Ecuador and he was a supporter of Wikileaks’ work.
-Correa even appeared on Assange’s TV show on Russian RT Network.
-But Wikileaks’ involvement with US election interference caused friction in his relationship with the then Ecuadorian president and his access to the Internet was cut off until after the vote.
+When he entered the embassy, Rafael Correa was the president of Ecuador and he was a supporter of WikiLeaks’ work.
+Correa even appeared on Assange’s TV show on Russia’s RT Network.
+But WikiLeaks’ involvement with U.S. election interference caused friction in his relationship with the then-Ecuadorian president and his access to the Internet was cut off until after the vote.

 WikiLeaks founder Julian Assange is charged with conspiring with Chelsea Manning to steal US military secrets.
 Follow live updates: https://t.co/1tDhsS42vM pic.twitter.com/3E6xGLMewV